darkmatter2222/EVE-Online-Bot/README.md

 #  WIP
 ![alt text](https://github.com/darkmatter2222/EVE-Online-Bot/blob/main/Images/banner.png)

+## UPDATE - 2/19/23
+A good day, the bot ran nearly all day on a private onprem server.
+Had one bug fix that resulted in optimizing the configurations further.
+Bot cleared 3 mining belts all by itself today.
+Likely to add in a mongo cluster for tracking events in real time and possibly remote control via pubsub.
+Docking w/ space station can have some latency.
+Should install some real time recognition for when we enter/exit the station.
+Also need to add in some logic to not round robin all the warp points when they are known to be depleted.

 ## UPDATE - 2/18/23
 More cleaning up, now have a dedicated working Interface to Eve and fully working ends to end mining and unloading.
-Also began making all the necessary config items configureable.
-Deplyed to local server and workes after some fine tuning in the configs.
-Also crafted an "Overlay" notebook to guide the fuine tuing of the configs.
+Also began making all the necessary config items configurable.
+Deployed to local server and works after some fine tuning in the configs.
+Also crafted an "Overlay" notebook to guide the fine tuning of the configs.
-Dropped OCR on some of the tables, this was very smary.
-Far mroe reliable and far more performant.
+Dropped OCR on some of the tables, this was very smart.
+Far more reliable and far more performant.

 ## UPDATE - 2/17/23
 Beginning to formalize the Eve Interface for Screen Scraping.
 A one Stop Shop for ripping data from the screen configured by JSON.
 [Here](https://github.com/darkmatter2222/EVE-Online-Bot/blob/main/MiningBot/EveInterface/Interface.py)
-I think i might drop OCR for some cases, the "[get_cargo_data](https://github.com/darkmatter2222/EVE-Online-Bot/blob/9d1428ffa6042c1a8f6d826f4931190bc38bcb0b/MiningBot/EveInterface/Interface.py#L154)" is so accuriate, I might do the same with some of the tables.
+I think i might drop OCR for some cases, the "[get_cargo_data](https://github.com/darkmatter2222/EVE-Online-Bot/blob/9d1428ffa6042c1a8f6d826f4931190bc38bcb0b/MiningBot/EveInterface/Interface.py#L154)" is so accurate, I might do the same with some of the tables.
 OCR might be Overkill.

 ## UPDATE - 2/16/23
 A complete end to end automated mining run is finished and working.
 Many Many quarks to work out.